Atli-A/RobotWebControl/README.md

 ## Potential improvements

-- A nicer looking ui for controlling the robot
+- A nicer looking UI for controlling the robot

 - Robot would use absolute positions rather than deltas